FI-modules and stability for representations of symmetric groups: Applications: cohomology of moduli spaces

-Although Johnson's theorem implies that $\dim H^i_{\rm Alb}(\I^1_g;\Q)$ grows no faster than $O(g^{3i})$, the statement that the dimension of $H^i_{\rm Alb}(\I_g^1;\Q)$ coincides exactly with a polynomial for large $g$ is much stronger, requiring some understanding of the relations between wedge products of the classes in $H^1$.
+Although it follows from Johnson's theorem that $\dim H^i_{\rm Alb}(\I^1_g;\Q)$ grows no faster than $O(g^{3i})$, to say that this dimension coincides exactly with a polynomial for large $g$ is much stronger.
 We emphasize that the dimension of $H^i_{\rm Alb}(\I_g^1;\Q)$ is unknown when $i \geq 3$; in particular we do not know what the polynomials produced by Theorem~\ref{theorem:albanese1} are.

+In order to prove Theorem~\ref{theorem:albanese1} we will prove that $H^*_{\rm Alb}(\I_\bullet^1;\Q)$ is a graded FI-module of finite type.
+One novelty here is that the FI-module structure on $H^*_{\rm Alb}(\I_\bullet^1;\Q)$ is in some sense not natural, but its existence nevertheless allows us to prove Theorem~\ref{theorem:albanese1}.

+We say an \emph{FI-group up to conjugacy} is a functor $\Gamma$ from $\FI$ to the category of groups and homomorphisms-up-to-conjugacy; in other words, for each finite set $S$ we have a group $\Gamma_S$, and for each $f\colon S\into T$ we have maps $f_*\colon \Gamma_S\to \Gamma_T$ so that the relevant diagrams commute up to conjugacy.
+Since conjugation acts trivially on group homology and cohomology, if $\Gamma$ is an FI-group up to conjugacy, then $H_*(\Gamma;k)$ is a graded FI-module, and $H^*(\Gamma;k)$ is a graded co-FI-algebra.